 Police in Pennsylvania and elsewhere are increasingly relying on sobriety checkpoints to catch suspected DUI drivers.
 The courts have repeatedly ruled that these roadblocks don't violate drivers' constitutional rights as long as certain guidelines are followed.
 If you were arrested for a Pennsylvania DUI at a sobriety checkpoint where police didn't follow the protocol laid out by the courts, it is possible to successfully challenge your case.
-Your Pennsylvania DUI attorney at Levow & Associates is ready to review your drunk driving case and determine an aggressive defense strategy.
+Your Pennsylvania DUI attorney at Levow DWI Law is ready to review your drunk driving case and determine an aggressive defense strategy.

 The landmark U.S. Supreme Court case Michigan Department of State Police vs. Sitz established many of the guidelines that govern the operation of sobriety checkpoints.
 The Supreme Court's ruling is meant to balance the rights of individuals against society's need to prevent drunk driving.

 The Court ruled that police conducting sobriety checkpoints must use a neutral mathematical formula, such as every third vehicle, to select which drivers and vehicles to stop.
 This is designed to reduce the possibility of stopping drivers based solely on appearance.

 The court's ruling also established that sobriety checkpoints must ensure the safety of both drivers and police, be highly visible, and minimize the amount of time that each driver is stopped at the checkpoint.